jetbrains-academy/kotlin-course-template/README.md

 All you have to do is click the <kbd>Use this template</kbd> button (you must be logged in with your GitHub account).

 **TODO: add picture**

-[//]: # (After using the template to create your blank project, the [Template Cleanup][file:template_cleanup.yml] workflow will be triggered to override or remove any template-specific configurations, such as the plugin name, current changelog, etc.)

-[//]: # ()
-[//]: # (Once this is complete, the project is ready to be cloned to your local environment and opened with [IntelliJ IDEA][jb:download-ij].)

 The most convenient way for getting your new project from GitHub is the <kbd>Get from VCS</kbd> action available on the Welcome Screen, where you can filter your GitHub  repository by its name.